johnstonskj/datalog-specs/book/src/vnd_datalog_text/x_iana.md

 `features`

 The optional "features" parameter allows the transport to identify language features used within the representation.
-The value of this parameter is a comma-separated list of feature identifiers supported by this specification.
+The value of this parameter is a comma-separated list of feature identifiers supported by the specification.
+Feature identifiers conform to the following EBNF production.

+    id ::= LC_ALPHA ( ALPHA | DIGIT | UNDERSCORE )* ;

 The purpose of this parameter is to save a client from having to parse a document if the features identified in the parameter are unsupported by them.
 If this parameter is specified more than once its values MUST be aggregated into a set, removing duplicates.

 `dialect`

-This parameter identifies the tool which generated the document, there are some existing tools with extensive usage that deviate from this core specification.
+The "dialect" parameter identifies the tool which generated the document, there are some existing tools with extensive usage that deviate from this core specification.
+Dialect identifiers conform to the same `id` production described for feature identifiers.

 If this parameter is specified more than once, the first value MUST be used and any subsequent value MUST be discarded.
     </dd>
     <dt>Encoding considerations:</dt>
     <dd>The content encoding of a Datalog text document is always UTF-8.</dd>